FIND ME AN ORCHESTRA

 Auditions are open from July to September every year.
 Auditions involve playing a short piece of your own choice, a set number of orchestral excerpts selected for your instrument and preferred ensemble, as well as technical work (scales, arpeggios, etc.) and sight-reading.

 - Individual players progress at different rates.
 Placements are based on playing ability in the context of all auditionees, not on membership length.
 Each year there will be some players from an orchestra who are ready to face the challenges of another ensemble and there are those who will benefit more from continuing with their current group.

 - There are new members auditioning for Sydney Youth Orchestras each year.
 By hearing all players, new and existing, auditioning for an orchestra, we can be sure that our standards are high, and that placement is fair and appropriate for everyone.
 This provides balance within each ensemble and maximum benefit for its members.
-More information about auditions and Frequently Asked Questions.
+Frequently Asked Questions.

 Fees comprise only 35% of the full cost of the SYO Annual Training Program.
 The balance is funded through the generous support we receive from Government, donors, and our corporate sponsors.
 For those young musicians who are invited to take a place in one of our orchestras, their cost of participation is less than $10 per hour.
 All fees are non-refundable.
 View more information about fees and payments.